 - Data collection

-The announcement comes in light of a recent study conducted by the Virginia General Assembly’s Joint Legislative Audit and Review Commission, which explored the potential impact of legalization throughout the state.
+The announcement comes in light of a recent study conducted by the Virginia General Assembly’s Joint Legislative Audit and Review Commission, which explored the potential impact of legalization throughout the state of Virginia.

 While it did not out-right recommend legalization, the study shed light on aspects of the industry ranging from economic benefits to public health.